carbon-language/carbon-lang/docs/design/generics/details.md

 ### Abstract return types

-This lets you return am anonymous type implementing an interface from a function.
+This lets you return an anonymous type implementing an interface from a function.
 [Rust has this feature](https://rust-lang.github.io/rfcs/1522-conservative-impl-trait.html).
 Also see: